-Some metrics can be derived directly from the data, while others can be the result of complex ML modelling.
+Some metrics can be derived directly from the data, while others can be the result of complex ML modeling.
 ML can evaluate the predictive power of given change risk factors, gradually developing causation models that focus on the best predictors.
-Over time, ML modelling can correlate incidents and problems with risk factors, generating more-accurate results and piecing together a narrative that can isolate which factors and development practices give rise to change risks.
+Over time, ML modeling can correlate incidents and problems with risk factors, generating more-accurate results and piecing together a narrative that can isolate which factors and development practices give rise to change risks.

 One Numerify customer accomplished this goal by assigning a “change risk credit score” to each change manager in the organization.
 This numerical score was derived from a number of risk factors and could be improved through the manager’s actions and results.
 This behavioral KPI revealed cause-and-effect relationships, which resulted in faster resolutions with less time, money, and effort spent on addressing change-related issues.

 Organizations can develop additional predictive models and KPIs using ML and AI to enhance the process.
-Having an objective risk score assigned based on modelled risk factors streamlines responses and allows change management to make decisions without delay.
+Having an objective risk score assigned based on modeled risk factors streamlines responses and allows change management to make decisions without delay.
 In this scenario:

 - Low to medium risks can be accepted